konbraphat51/AnimatedWordCloud/README.md

 ## Want to support?

 **⭐Give this project a star⭐**
-This is out first OSS project, ⭐**star**⭐ would make us very happy⭐⭐⭐
+This is our first OSS project, ⭐**star**⭐ would make us very happy⭐⭐⭐